ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Proof for Distributed Class Tokens

 \section{Proof for Distributed Class Tokens}

-\begin{theorem}[Variance Reduction via Distributed Class Tokens] Let $\mathbf{h}$ denote the class token embedding of a full-precision global attention computation.
+\begin{thmrep_discls}[Variance Reduction via Distributed Class Tokens] Let $\mathbf{h}$ denote the class token embedding of a full-precision global attention computation.
 Let $\tilde{\mathbf{h}}_{\mathrm{single}}$ be the output of a single-device class token using Mixed-Precision Attention, and let $\tilde{\mathbf{h}}_{\mathrm{dist}}$ be the average of $N$ distributed class token outputs.
 Then:

-i.e., distributed class tokens reduce the expected attention output error by a factor of $1/N$. \end{theorem}
+i.e., distributed class tokens reduce the expected attention output error by a factor of $1/N$. \end{thmrep_discls}

 \begin{proof}[Proof of Theorem \ref{thm:discls}] $ $ \textbf{Setup.} Tokens are evenly partitioned: $\mathbf{X}=\bigcup_{i=1}^{N}\mathbf{X}^{(i)}$, $|\mathbf{X}^{(i)}|=T/N$.
 Each device stores local keys $\mathbf{k}_j$ and values $\mathbf{v}_j$ in full precision for $j\in\mathbf{X}^{(i)}$, and transmits quantized versions $\tilde{\mathbf{k}}_j=\mathbf{k}_j+\delta\mathbf{k}_j$ and $\tilde{\mathbf{v}}_j=\mathbf{v}_j+\delta\mathbf{v}_j$ to other devices, where $\delta\mathbf{k}_j$ and $\delta\mathbf{v}_j$ are the error introduced by quantization.
 For every non-local token, we assume